 filename for the Chk or LogFile parameters to Input=Source

-filename for the Chk or LogFile parameters to Final=Source (OPA, OPE, ECD, CPL) or Intermediate=Source (RR)
+filename for the Chk or LogFile params. to Final=Source (OPA, OPE, ECD, CPL) or Intermediate=Source (RR)

 initial state frequency list: Initial=Freq=Input and/or Final=Freq=Scale